Joe Carollo: Political feuding

 Carollo and the city's police chief, Kenneth Harms, fought with each other.
 Carollo called Harms a "two-bit punk", and publicly accused Harms of harboring agents of the Fidel Castro government of Cuba within the ranks of the city's police department.
 In 1982, Harms sent a memo accusing Carollo of seeking political favors for Sheik Mohammed Al-Fassi, bribing the police, seeking career favors for his friends on the police force, and enforcing these demands by withholding budget funds for the police.

 While Carollo had originally played a role in facilitating the appointment of Howard Gary as Miami's city manager, after Gary took office Carollo fought with him relentlessly and played a role in pressuring the controversial firing of Gary (the city's first black city manager).
-The ousting of Gary particularly angered black residents, including constituents in Carollo's district.
+The ousting of Gary particularly angered black residents.

 Carollo also acted as a frequent adversary to Xavier Suarez.
 In 1985, after mayor-elect Suarez (elected in the 1985 mayoral election) had had success in electing a slate of candidates promising reform, Suarez promised that he would cooperate with the new mayor and his council allies rather than be combative with them.
 This promise, however, was not honored.
 In 1987, Mayor Suarez (in a speech as a fundraiser for his mayoral re-election campaign) said of Carollo "He's really kind of an embarrassment to those people who really are fighting communism and giving their lives and their talents and their time and their money, and in the halls of the U.S. Congress, and in South America and Africa they sometimes give their lives.
 In fact I think he's an all-around embarrassment."